LorenzDuremdes/Second-Brain/flirting.md

 1. wat kun je zeggen voordat je haar jouw nummer geeft?^[https://www.reddit.com/r/seduction/comments/3eug9v/i_approach_3_to_5_girls_every_day_here_is_my/]
 	1. lijkt het je leuk een keer af te spreken?

+# analogs
+1. how is approaching girls comparable to gaming?
+	1. you don't always win either, which can make you angry sometimes but that doesn't mean you should give up.
+In fact, you became very good in most games despite being angry/disappointed

 # related
 1. [[dating (persuasion)]]